Unleash/unleash/website/docs/feature-flag-tutorials/golang/golang-examples.md

 ## Feature Flag Analytics and Reporting in Go

-Shipping code is one thing, but monitoring your applications is another aspect of managing code to account for.
-Some things to monitor could be:
+Shipping code is one thing, but monitoring your applications is another aspect of managing code.
+For example, you could use feature flag analytics to monitor performance metrics or track user behavior.

--   Performance metrics
--   Tracking user behavior

 ### Enable impression data events in Go